Try Something Green And Nutrtrious Called Rapini

-After you clean the rapini fill a large pot with cold water and add salt to it.
+After you clean the rapini, fill a large pot with cold water and add salt.

-From there bring the water to a medium boil and add your raw rapini and push down with a long wooden spoon.
+From there, bring the water to a medium boil, add your raw rapini, and push down with a long wooden spoon.

-We typically blanche the rapini until the stalk and stems are cooked through and then strain it followed by either a cold water bath or ice bath.
+We typically Blanche the rapini until the stalk and stems are cooked through and then strain it, followed by either a cold water bath or an ice bath.

 Personally, the cold water bath works fine and saves time.

-Once the rapini is cooled we squish the be-jeepers out of it so there is no water left in it.
+Once the rapini is cooled, we squish the be-jeepers out of it so there is no water left.

-For the Classic Italian Rapini recipe heat a large frying pan with some good extra virgin olive oil, chopped organic garlic, white onion and then your squeezed rapini.
+Heat a large frying pan with extra virgin olive oil, chopped organic garlic, white onion, and then your squeezed rapini for the Classic Italian Rapini recipe.

-After a minute or so you can add red pepper flakes and salt to taste but if you’re not a fan of the heat of peppers you can leave them out and it tastes just as amazing.
+After a minute or so, you can add red pepper flakes and salt to taste, but if you’re not a fan of the heat of peppers, you can leave them out, and it tastes just as impressive.

-If you’re not an onion fan you can leave them out too but the garlic, salt and olive oil you’ll miss.
+If you’re not an onion fan, you can leave them out too, but you’ll miss the garlic, salt, and olive oil.

-If you’re not in the mood to cook your blanched rapini you can store it in a container or freezer bag up to 3 months.
+If you’re not ready to cook your blanched rapini, you can store it in a container or freezer bag for up to 3 months.

-So, if you find a good deal on rapini get ready for a blanching fest in your kitchen.
+So, if you find a good deal on rapini, prepare for a blanching fest in your kitchen.